Nick Madrigal Player Props: Cubs vs. Reds

-The Chicago Cubs, including Nick Madrigal (.417 on-base percentage in past 10 games, 73 points above season-long percentage), battle starting pitcher Brandon Williamson and the Cincinnati Reds at Wrigley Field, Wednesday at 8:05 PM ET.
+Nick Madrigal and his .417 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Cincinnati Reds and Luke Weaver on August 3 at 8:05 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Reds.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Reds.

 Nick Madrigal Game Info & Props vs. the Reds